vivekdubey/cloudformation-examples/sample-application/README.md

 - It shows the number of requests served by the instance hosting application.
 - In a load balanced environment pressing refresh button shows requests served by a single instance.
 - To see actual behaviour in load balanced environment page refresh is required.
+## Features of sample application
+- Displays total number of page views.
+- ID of the instance serving the request.
+- Number of requests served per instance of the application.
+- Count of each requests is stored in postgresql database.
 ## Scripts:
 - `startup-scripts/startup.sh` is starts and stops the application.
 - `startup-scripts/monit-sample-app` is a monit config file to monitor the startup script.